A dwelling in a green area having a 7 star NatHERS rating

 Solutions for Expensive Windows in NatHERS Rating Projects

 Compulsory thermal performance requirements for window U-value and SHGC are detailed in the NCC Vol 2.0, Part 3.12.2 for residential dwellings.
 This means if you want to know the acceptable range of U-values for your building, you need to follow Deemed to Satisfy (DtS) provisions of the NCC.
 You can obtain the acceptable range of DtS U-values and SHGCs using the ABCB Glazing Calculator for residential dwellings.
 Also, using tools like FR5, you can obtain a set of acceptable windows that grant you 6 star energy rating (for NCC 2019) or 7 star energy rating (for NCC 2022).
-But what if you need to go beyond these rigid DtS provisions? say you need to have the window U-values increased and thus, lower your construction costs?
-In this case, you need to undertake a Performance Solution instead of following NCC’s Performance Requirements.
+But what if you need to go beyond these rigid DtS provisions?
+In such cases, you need to undertake a Performance Solution instead of following NCC’s Performance Requirements.
 For instance, JV3 modelling is a well-known Performance Solution for commercial buildings and VURB modelling is a Performance Solution for residential dwellings.

 FAQ

-Approximately 71% of residential buildings use NatHERS star rating as a way to demonstrate energy efficiency compliance with the National Construction Code.
+Approximately 71% of residential buildings use the NatHERS Star Rating Scheme as a way to demonstrate energy efficiency compliance with the National Construction Code.
 To obtain a building permit, one of the required documents is an energy report.
 There are several ways to obtain this:

-Among them, NatHERS presents a scheme to rate residential buildings based on their energy demand for space heating and cooling.
+Among them, the NatHERS Rating presents a scheme to rate residential buildings based on their energy demand for space heating and cooling.

-• Class 1a dwelling: detached house or one of a group of attached dwellings including townhouse.
+• Class 1a dwelling: detached house or one of a group of attached dwellings including townhouses.

 • Class 2 buildings: an apartment building (multi-residential) containing two or more sole occupancy units.
 In the case of a multi-residential, the whole building collectively must achieve a 6 star average.